-The discussion encompassing LGBTQ+ rights in the wedding venue industry and its neighbouring businesses has been something I have been longing to address for quite some time.
-As I often point out, I have been in the wedding industry for many years and as such, I have had the ability to experience both the welcoming, loving nature of the industry as well as the long-established traditions that have become frankly outdated and uninviting.
+The discussion encompassing LGBTQ+ rights and diversity in the wedding venue industry and its neighbouring businesses has been something I have been longing to address for quite some time.
+I have been in the wedding industry for many years and have had the ability to experience both the welcoming, loving nature of the industry as well as the long-established traditions that have become frankly outdated and uninviting.
 For many of us, this extra time of solitude granted in light of ‘lockdown’ has brought about extended periods of self-reflection, learning and unlearning which has oftentimes uncovered truths and discussions that should have been had many, many moons ago.
 Because of this, I thought it only right that I start a conversation here at Zoe Binning Ltd. that seeks to address some of the tired ways in which wedding venue businesses fail to acknowledge the LGBTQ+ community and how, as businesses, we can begin to combat this and build better, more profitable companies.

 For decades now, businesses have profited both knowingly and unknowingly from the pink pound.
 For those of you who might not be familiar, the pink pound or the pink economy, is what is known as the commercial spending power of the LGBTQ+ community and unsurprisingly, the market is a big one.
 Writing for the British Academy in 2018, Queer History lecturer, Dr Justin Bengry, established that an Ingenious Group marketing conference in 2006 discovered that the pink pound was at that point already worth some £70 billion to British business.
 Furthermore, at a recent estimation of £6 billion per year, the buying power of the LGBTQ+ community is surely not to be underestimated.